College Success Skills

-It’s great if you have the motivation to go to college, but often motivation isn’t enough.
+It’s great that you are motivated to go to college, but often motivation isn’t enough.
 College is very different from high school and adult education programs.
 In order to do well in college, you need to equip yourself with the proper tools that will help you complete each course successfully.

 How do you learn best?